mercury0114/c_project_compiler/README.md

 `WORKSPACE` is a text file (could be empty) which marks that the project root is in this directory.
 The tool requires `WORKSPACE` file to figure out the project root directory from any directory.

 Library code needs to be in some subdirectory, such as `library/` subdirectory.
-We require this because `#include "function.h"` is ambiguous - should gcc include `function.h` from the root directory, or from the subdirectory we're currently at? `#include "library/function.h"` resolves the ambiguity.
+Otherwise it is not clear whether `#include "function.h"` refers to the file in the root directory, or the subdirectory we're currently at. `#include "library/function.h"` resolves the ambiguity.

+For every library implementation file `function.c` there must be a header file `function.h` with the same name in the same directory, otherwise the tool will not find the implementation file.

 `main.c` is the binary we want to run, containing the `int main(...)` function.
 The binary file can be anywhere, including the root directory.
-You can also create the `your_test.c` file and place it anywhere, the **c_project_compiler** will compile it.
+You can also create `your_test.c` file and place it anywhere, the **c_project_compiler** will compile it.

 Every file in this project should include other files as follows: